Constitutional Convention (United States): History

 When the government of Massachusetts refused to enact similar relief legislation, rural farmers resorted to violence in Shays' Rebellion (1786–1787).
 This rebellion was led by a former Revolutionary War captain, Daniel Shays, a small farmer with tax debts, who had never received payment for his service in the Continental Army.
-The rebellion took months for Massachusetts to put down, and some desired a federal army that would be able to put down such insurrections.
+The rebellion took months for Massachusetts to put down, as the lack of a proper federal army forced the state to raise its own with donated money from private citizens.